monster-js/monster-js/docs/main-concept/list-rendering.md

 # List Rendering

-In Weco JS, list rendering allows you to easily iterate over an array and render each item in the array within a specified template.
+In Monster JS, list rendering allows you to easily iterate over an array and render each item in the array within a specified template.
 This is achieved using the `v:for` directive, which provides automatic handling of the array items and their indices.

 ## Basic Usage of List Rendering

-To render a list in Weco JS, use the `v:for` directive to iterate over an array and bind each item and its index to specific template variables.
+To render a list in Monster JS, use the `v:for` directive to iterate over an array and bind each item and its index to specific template variables.
 By default, the `v:for` directive provides two variables: `$item` for the current item and `$index` for the current index.

 ### Example